Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Where to Eat with Kids

 Scottish food has come a long way from its haggis-and-deep-fried-everything reputation (though both are still available and honestly kind of wonderful).
 Edinburgh has an excellent food scene, and families are genuinely welcome in most restaurants.
-The Piemaker on South Bridge does incredible Scottish pies - steak and ale, chicken and haggis, macaroni cheese - that kids love.
+The Piemaker on South Bridge does incredible Scottish pies.
+Steak and ale, chicken and haggis, macaroni cheese.
+Kids love them.
 They're handheld, affordable, and perfect fuel for castle exploration.

 For fish and chips, the Fishmarket at Newhaven harbor does some of the best in the city, with views of the Firth of Forth.
-The dogs at Mary's Milk Bar on the Grassmarket are absurdly good - handmade ice cream in creative flavors that had our kids agonizing over choices for a full five minutes.
+Mary's Milk Bar on the Grassmarket is absurdly good.
+Handmade ice cream in creative flavors that had Lila agonizing over choices for a full five minutes.
 And if you want to try haggis in a kid-friendly way, many restaurants serve "haggis bonbons" - breaded and deep-fried balls of haggis that taste like savory, peppery meatballs.
-Our eight-year-old loved them once she got past the "what's in it" question.
+Lila loved them once she got past the "what's in it" question.

 The Grassmarket area, the atmospheric square below the castle, has several family-friendly restaurants and a Saturday farmers market.
 The Edinburgh Farmers Market on Castle Terrace (also Saturday mornings) is excellent for picnic supplies.
 And for a special treat, afternoon tea at the Balmoral Hotel is a properly fancy Edinburgh experience that even fidgety kids enjoy.